 Find a cosy corner, grab your friends or a good book, and enjoy a nice warming coffee and maybe even a delicious dessert.

-Or stop for a proper British afternoon tea
+8. Treat yourself to a proper British afternoon tea

 Go one step further than the simple coffee and cake with a proper British afternoon tea.

 If you’re not sure what that consists of, afternoon tea is an old British tradition that involves sitting down to a selection of quaint finger sandwiches, small savoury bites, scones with cream and jam, mini cakes and a pot of tea (and maybe even a glass of bubbles if you’re feeling fancy) mid-afternoon.

 While afternoon tea is no longer an everyday occurrence for most people in the UK, it is somewhat of a novelty reserved for the wealthy, special occasions, and of course curious tourists.

 Some of the best London afternoon teas include: